-- 4.1 The Network Laboratory Directors (or his/her designee) have the authority to establish, review and update this procedure. - 4.2 The ACTG/IMPAACT Laboratory Technologist Committee (LTC) is responsible for the maintenance and control of SOP documentation. - 4.3 The Laboratory Director is responsible for the implementation of this LTC SOP or laboratoryspecific SOP and for ensuring that all appropriate personnel are trained.
-A laboratory SOP must: - 4.3.1 Include, without procedural modification, the portions of the current version of the LTC SOP that are used within the network site-affiliated laboratory - 4.3.2 Reference the current version of the LTC SOP - 4.4 All laboratory technicians are responsible for reading and understanding this SOP prior to performing the procedures described. - 4.5 The site PI and designees are responsible for understanding and adhering to the patient preparation and specimen collection components.
+- 4.1 The Network Laboratory Directors (or his/her designee) have the authority to establish, review and update this procedure. - 4.1.1 Include, without procedural modification, the portions of the current version of the LTC SOP that are used within the network site-affiliated laboratory - 4.1.2 Reference the current version of the LTC SOP - 4.2 The Laboratory Director is responsible for the implementation of this ACTG/IMPAACT Laboratory Manual SOP or laboratory-specific SOP and for ensuring that all appropriate personnel are trained.
+A laboratory-specific SOP must: - 4.2.1 Include, without procedural modification, the portions of the current version of the LTC SOP that are used within the network site-affiliated laboratory - 4.2.2 Reference the current version of the LTC SOP - 4.3 All persons (surgeon, clinical staff, or laboratory staff) are responsible for reading and understanding this SOP prior to performing the procedures described.